https://www.youtube.com/watch?v=sQqV7V7WgVE

 Panju mittai suvaiku and nenjuku mitti isai sevikku.

-Panju mittai attracts through its colour, then it's texture and when it touches the tip of the tongue the taste and after eating, it leaves the colour linger on the lips which no lipstick can give.
-Except an elephant no one can swallow it in its original size.
+Panju mittai attracts through its color, then its texture, and when it touches the tip of the tongue, the taste, and after eating, it leaves the color lingering on the lips, which no lipstick can give.
+Except for an elephant, no one can swallow it in its original size.

-We don't know to give credit to which aspect colour, texture, taste or the un-swallowable size.
+We don't know whether to give credit to which aspect: color, texture, taste, or the unswallowable size.

 Music and ragas are like that.